City of Johnston - Bioxide Feed System #2

 The City of Johnston, Iowa, in accordance with Title VI of the Civil Rights Act of 1964, 78 Stat.
 252, 42U.S.C.
 2000d to 2000d-4 and Title 49, Code of Federal Regulations, Department of Transportation, Subtitle A, Office of the Secretary, Part 21, Nondiscrimination in Federally assisted programs of the Department of Transportation issued pursuant to such Act, hereby notifies all bidders that it will affirmatively ensure that in any contract entered into pursuant to this advertisement, minority business enterprises will be afforded full opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, or national origin in consideration for an award.

-Work under the proposed Contract Documents shall be commenced upon written Notice to Proceed to be issued on or before September 25, 2017.
-Work shall be substantially completed and ready for operation on or before February 16, 2018, and all Work shall be fully complete on or before April 16, 2018, subject to any extension of time, which may be granted by the OWNER.
+Work under the proposed Contract Documents shall be commenced upon written Notice to Proceed to be issued on or before March 5, 2018.
+Work shall be fully completed and ready for operation on or before October 8, 2018, subject to any extension of time, which may be granted by the OWNER.

 The Contractor shall be responsible for complete coordination with the State of Iowa, Iowa Army National Guard, and the City of Johnston throughout the project.